prajwalshette/Face-Mask/Face mask detection/README.md

 10. Engage trained Face Mask Detection Model to the face identified and determine if the person is wearing Mask or Not.

-11. Throw a Warning Message in terms of Pop Up window to highlight that Access Denied if the person has not worn the face mask.

 ## Let’s dive into the code for face mask detector project: